shadow-light/sellingjesus.org/src/articles/freely-give-today.md

 For the sake of transparency, it’s probably worth mentioning that there are a host of respectable Christian theologians—especially beginning in the 17th century—who have promoted this interpretation that the command to freely give only applies to miracles.
 However, in my research on this matter, almost every theologian that has taken this position was contending with or trying to distance themselves from Quakers or Anabaptists more generally.
 Many Anabaptist groups have historically rejected the idea that ministers should have regular financial support, and they often used this verse to promote their rejection of salaried ministers.
 The orthodox contending with the heterodox found it easy to appeal to the miraculous context.
 While I support salaried ministry, ministry regularly supported by financial partnership with other believers, I do not believe this to be the best response.

 Matthew 10:8 does indeed speak of miracles, but Jesus’ instructions to the disciples do not begin there.
-Rather, he explains their activity in the preceding verse, “As you go, preach this message: ‘The kingdom of heaven is near’” (Matt.
-10:7).
+Rather, he explains their activity in the preceding verse, “As you go, preach this message: ‘The kingdom of heaven is near’” (Matt 10:7).
 While it has a different nature than the various commands to perform miracles, it belongs in the same list.
 The disciples are to freely do all of the above.
 Just as they are to freely perform miracles, they are to freely proclaim the kingdom of heaven.
 In other words, they are to freely proclaim the gospel.

 ## Objection 2: “Freely give” only applies to the first mission, not subsequent ones